samueljurado12/rest-api-testing/readme.md

 # Rest API testing

+## Disclaimer

+Looking at documentation and what is asked in the exercise, I think I should use [Worker-scoped fixtures](https://playwright.dev/docs/test-fixtures#worker-scoped-fixtures) in exercises 4 to 8, to make sure I'm using the same user.
+I tried to implement it, but it's out of my current skills right now.
+I understand the benefits of using this and see how my code would be cleaner, as I won't need some variables that are there to store an user, but I haven't been able to implement it while understanding what I was doing.

 I've done all the tests that have come to my mind at first sight and other ones that I found useful after playing around with the Rest Console.

 Some tests that I found using exploratory testing:

-- Exercise 4.
 - All create users with valid data, as I realized that gender and status have only two valid values each.
+- Body validations for empty fields
-  - Body validations - Should return error message if gender is not male or female
+- Create user - Body validations - Should return error message if gender is not male or female
-  - Body validations - Should return error message if status is not active or inactive.
+- Create user - Body validations - Should return error message if status is not active or inactive.
-- Exercise 5.
+- Create user's todo - Body validations - Should return error message if status is not pending or completed
-  - Both tests that validate max length in both title and body.
+- All tests that validate max length in fields.

 Regarding test from exercise `5 - Valid token - Should return validation if user id is not a number`, I have multiple doubts about it.
 As there are no test scenarios for `Creating a post` without using user's endpoint, I will let it there with the skip.
 My main issue with this test is that it should be verified within the posts endpoint itself, which is the one that expects to receive an user_id parameter, as in `users/{id}/posts`, the user id is infered from the url.
 There's no possibility that if you send a non-numeric user id in the url, using users endpoint, test `Should return error if user does not exist` doesn't cover it, because if you send something non-numeric through that endpoint, it won't exist.
 Same logic apply to posting todos using the nested resource from user, but I haven't done that test.